 Real World Editing: From Avid to FCP and Back Again

-COW Library : Apple Final Cut Pro X Debates : Mark Raudonis : Real World Editing: From Avid to FCP and Back Again
+COW Library : Creative Community Conversations (was FCPX Debates) : Mark Raudonis : Real World Editing: From Avid to FCP and Back Again

 We make reality television.
 Lots of it.

 It's a very post-intensive process.
 Our shows come alive in the editing room, so we're very sensitive to any changes in the editing process.
 We're constantly looking for ways to improve the process -- and wary of any, if this is a word, "deprovements."

 I was invited to Cupertino in February 2011, to see the first incarnation of Final Cut Pro X -- virtually the same presentation that they gave at NAB a few months later.
 My feeling in February was, "This is interesting, but obviously it's not ready for primetime.
 I hope by the time they release it, some of these things will be addressed."

 Over the last 10 months, Apple has addressed some of those issues, and they are working on others, but in my opinion they've diverted from what we, as a company, need.

 Apple has been using a quote of Wayne Gretzky's that "you should skate to where the puck will be."
 They're doing what they need to do, but their needs just don't necessarily mesh with our needs.